xtompie/container/README.md

 The **Container** class provides the `resolve` method, which allows you to pass specific values directly to a class's constructor when resolving dependencies.
 This is useful when you want to override or inject certain parameters that are not automatically resolvable by the container.

+Unlike the `get` method, which can return shared instances, the `resolve` method always returns a new instance of the class, even if called multiple times.
+This ensures transient behavior and avoids shared state between instances.

 ```php
 use Xtompie\Container\Container;